Songkran 2025: Thailand’s Water Festival – Dates, Tips & Traditions

 Songkran, the Buddhist New Year, is undoubtedly the most impressive festival in Thailand.
 This New Year celebration is famous for its massive water fights and traditional customs, making it the largest festival of its kind in Asia.

-Songkran, Buddhist New Year
+Songkran 2025: The Buddhist New Year in Thailand

 Celebrated in Thailand, Laos, Cambodia, and Myanmar, Songkran takes place in April (around April 13th) and lasts for 3 days.
 The festival dates may vary from city to city, so it’s recommended to check beforehand.

 If you plan to visit Thailand during Songkran, keep in mind that it’s a popular holiday period, so it’s advisable to book your accommodation in advance.
-Here are the Songkran Festival Dates in Major Cities in Thailand:

 - Chiang Mai: April 13-15